“WATER AND AIR, THE TWO ESSENTIAL FLUIDS ON WHICH ALL LIFE DEPENDS, HAVE BECOME GLOBAL GARBAGE CANS.” — JACQUES COUSTEAU

 - Avoid unnecessary waste - food plans and shopping lists help save you money, and prevent purchasing unnecessary food that may go to waste

-MISSION DEEP BLUE — HALL OF FAME
+BLUE OCEANS — HALL OF FAME

 You successfully organized a beach clean-up?
 Proudly tag it!
 You stopped using plastic bottles?
 Tag it!
 You motivated others to help protect our oceans?
 Tag it!